Ayurveda for Migraine Relief: Natural Healing at UWAY

 With ayurveda treatment at UWAY, majority of migraine cases are effectively managed with long-term solutions

-A migraine headache is an intense, throbbing pain which usually occurs on one side of your head.
-This debilitating headache is often accompanied with nausea, vomiting, sensitivity to light, sound or smell.
+A migraine headache is a severe, throbbing pain that usually occurs on one side of the head.
+It is often accompanied by nausea, vomiting, and sensitivity to light, sound, or smell.
+This discomfort may hinder activities and make it difficult to undertake daily life.

 Symptoms of Migraine